-In late summer and early fall, after they have raised, bands of pinion their young, pinion jays gather into flocks foraging troops to room the low foothills and juniper flats.
-The breeding season for these jays is variable and may extend from March in New Mexico from March or even February throughout the spring into the summer.

-That is not to say, they nest repeatedly, for they raise only one brood a year, but at a time presumably determined by the abundance of food.
-Pinion jays nest in loose colonies of as few as a no more than a few pairs, to several dozen on the juniper-pinion mesas and flat lands that surround the mountains, and on the high plateaus of the arid west.
+During the greater part of the year foraging bands of pinon jays roam the low foothills and juniper flats.
+The breeding season for these birds is variable and may extend in New Mexico from March or even February throughout the spring and into the summer.
+That is not to say however they nest repeatedly, for they raise but one brood a year, at a time determined presumably by the abundance of food.
+Pinon jays nest in loose colonies of no more than a few pairs up to several dozen on the juniper-pinon mesas and flat lands that surround the mountains, and on the high plateaus of the arid west.
 After the young have fledged and are able to look after themselves they begin to move about in groups of all ages in search of food, and these groups gradually coalesce as winter approaches into flocks of several hundred.
 When September comes around these flocks are already well developed.